asaaki/tddgol/README.md

 All logic is tested.
 Only the ASCII output method is not, was only built to visualize the engine.

 Everything is ugly.
 No refactorings.
-First try of MRI 1.9.3-p0.
+First try of MRI 1.9.3-p0 (and code is strictly 1.9.3!).

 Nothing special.
 Nothing important.
 Just fun.